-Summer is quickly going by, and we are looking ahead to August, the month that celebrates both World Breastfeeding Week and National Breastfeeding Month!
+Summer is quickly going by, and August, the month that celebrates both World Breastfeeding Week and National Breastfeeding Month, is here!

 Why do we need a World Breastfeeding Week or a National Breastfeeding Month?

 You may be wondering why we have a World Breastfeeding Week or a National Breastfeeding Month.
 For many, it looks like breastfeeding is everywhere.
 There are images of nursing infants on social media; health departments provide information and resources for families; your community might even have a Breastfeeding Welcome Here proclamation.

 Yes, there has been progress, and these August outreach and advocacy campaigns provide an opportunity to celebrate families and their breast/chestfeeding journeys.
 It also is a time to take a closer look at the state of infant feeding throughout the world.
 The World Health Organization reports that “over 820 000 children’s lives could be saved every year among children under 5 years, if all children 0–23 months were optimally breastfed.”
 Optimal breastfeeding is defined as exclusive breast/chestfeeding for the first six months of life with the introduction of nutritionally-adequate and safe complementary foods at six months and continued breast/chestfeeding for two years and beyond.